ShadowsSide/BetterForward/docs/README.md

 More options and settings can be found by sending the `/help` command to the bot in the group.

-# 🚀 One-Click Deploy to Render
+# 🚀 One-Click Deploy to Render(Free,Credit card required)

 Click the button below to automatically deploy your BetterForward bot on Render: